section .0800 - RESIDENT ASSESSMENT AND CARE plan

 (L) continence to incontinence or indwelling catheter; or

-(M) the resident's condition indicates there may be a need to use a restraint and there is no current restraint order for the resident.
+(M) the resident's condition indicates there may be a need to use a restraint in accordance with Rule .1301 of this Subchapter and there is no current restraint order for the resident.

-(2) Significant change is not any of the following:
+(2) Significant change does not include the following:

-(e) The assessments required in Paragraphs (b) and (c) of this Rule shall be completed and signed by the person designated by the administrator to perform resident assessments.
+(e) The assessments required in Paragraphs (a) and (c) of this Rule shall be completed and signed by the person designated by the administrator to perform resident assessments.

 Temporary Adoption Eff.
 January 1, 1996;